C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-The day has two halves that feel quite different.
+- The day has two halves that feel quite different

-Part 1 is a toolbox: seven independent tools, each one a slide or two of theory followed immediately by an exercise.
-If somebody already knows one of them, the exercise is still worth doing as a warm-up.
+  - Part 1: a toolbox - seven independent tools, each a slide or two of theory + an exercise
+    - Even if someone already knows a tool, the exercise is still worth doing as a warm-up

-Part 2 is one continuous story instead: how a group of people gets changes into a shared repository without stepping on each other.
+  - Part 2: one continuous story - how a group of people gets changes into a shared repository without stepping on each other

-Reassure the room about the prerequisites: if they can commit and push, they have everything they need.
-Nothing today builds on material they might have missed.
+- Reassure the room about prerequisites: if they can commit and push, they have everything they need
--->
+  - Nothing today builds on material they might have missed -->

 ---